Anderson Hay & Grain Extends its Oracle Application to its Roots

 Knowing that some are adverse to new technology, Mirro has set a goal that 80 percent of his 18 buyers will use the tablet contract.
 The incentive to the buyers is the time saved.
 Where many buyers would reach a handshake agreement with a vendor, fill out the paperwork from memory later that night and then return for a signature the next day, they now can complete the deal on site.

-“The buyer can enter a very long and lengthy contract in five to ten minutes, inputting all the different fields, and get the signature of the vendor right then.
+“The buyers can enter a very long and lengthy contract in five to ten minutes, inputting all the different fields, and get the signature of the vendor right then.
 It really improves their world.”

 Indeed, improvements extend all across the Anderson Hay supply chain: from the growers who win faster confirmation of sales, to the managers matching supply and demand, cost and sales price, and to the shippers and farmers who need the right fodder at the right place, and right on time.